-There is no doubt tankless water heater is better than old tank water heater.
-Again, tankless divided into two types based on power source – natural gas or propane operated and electric powered On Demand Water Heaters.
+There is no doubt a tankless water heater is better than an old tank water heater.
+Again, tankless divided into two types based on power source – natural gas or propane operated and electric powered On-Demand Water Heaters.
 After you decide to buy a tankless water heater, the next question comes to mind – which one is best – gas or electric.
-To give a light on this topic, here we discuss details about Gas vs. Electric On Demand Water Heaters.
+Here we discuss details about Gas vs. Electric On Demand Water Heaters to give light on this topic.
 Be with us to conclude your final buying decision.

 A power source is the first point of analysis before moving to other topics.
 Gas or Electric?
 Which one is better entirely depends on which one is cheap and readily available in your locality.
-As of 01 June 2018, the national average price of gas is $2.957/gallon, and highest average price recorded $3.717 at Hawaii followed by California, Washington, Alaska, and Oregon according to AAA gas price.
-In an interview on USToday published 6:32 a.m.
+According to AAA gas price, as of 01 June 2018, the national average price of gas is $2.957/gallon, and the highest average price recorded $3.717 in Hawaii, followed by California, Washington, Alaska, and Oregon.
+In an interview on USAToday published 6:32 a.m.
 ET March 23, 2014, at 24/7 Wall St., with Michael Green, public relations manager at AAA, said that seasonal factors played a significant role in the recent run-up in gas prices.
-“Refinery maintenance, the switchover to summer-blend gas, and most-recently growth," all played a significant role in the rise of gas prices, Green said.
+“Refinery maintenance, the switchover to summer-blend gas, and most recently growth” all played a significant role in the rise of gas prices, Green said.

-According to eia of the U.S. Energy Information Administration, the national average electricity cost is 10.41 cents per KW, released in Jan 2018.
-The highest price recorded at Hawaii 23.87 cents per KW followed by Alaska, Massachusetts, Connecticut, and California.
+According to the EIA of the U.S. Energy Information Administration, the national average electricity cost is 10.41 cents per KW, released in Jan 2018.
+The highest price recorded at Hawaii 23.87 cents per KW, followed by Alaska, Massachusetts, Connecticut, and California.

 If we use 65 gallons of hot water daily –

 A natural gas water heater with an EF of .82 and a fuel cost of $0.00000295/Btu